Why do RIBA Stages 4 and 5 overlap?

 RIBA Stage 4 is defined as ‘Technical Design’.
 Stage 5 is ‘Manufacturing and Construction’.

 Very rarely does the former stop before the latter starts.

-And if the recently reported post-COVID period of material shortages continue, we should expect a greater use of early procurement to secure construction supply chains.
+What’s more, if the post-COVID period of material shortages continues, we can expect more early procurement to secure construction supply chains.

 For the design process, this means the need for even greater clarity around what is required when, by whom, and at what level of resolution.

-At Plan A Consultants we produce our own bespoke Design Responsibility Matrix (DRM) to ensure that future contractors understand what elements of the design need completing with specialist input, and then approval for installation via a process of technical submittals and shop drawings.
-A detailed Stage Design Programme is also produced for our clients, setting out the release of Stage 4 information and ensuring tender periods are clearly defined.
+At Plan A Consultants we produce our own bespoke design responsibility matrix (DRM) to ensure that future contractors understand what elements of the design need completing with specialist input, and then approval for installation using a process of technical submittals and shop drawings.
+Our design managers also produce a detailed stage design programme, which sets out the release of Stage 4 information, and ensures tender periods are clearly defined.

-Both these documents (DRM and Programme) should of course reflect the entire design team’s Appointment and Scope of Services, making it clear who is appointed for the Construction period and its inevitable flood of queries and clarifications around the design as it is concluded by others.
+Both these documents (DRM and programme) reflect the entire design team’s appointment and scope of services.
+They will be clear who is appointed for the construction period - and its inevitable flood of queries and clarifications around the design, as it is concluded by others.

 by Associate Design Manager Simon England